LeeDoor/game_webserver/docs/docker.md

 # run
 > every docker command should be executed as root.

-Firstly you should build an application using:
+You should build an application using:
 ```bash
 docker build -t leedoor/game_webserver .
 ```